 DIY vs Professional Installation of Car Noise Reduction Materials

 So, you're staring at a wall of sound-deadening material online, wondering if you should slap it on yourself or hand over your car keys and a wad of cash to someone else.
 It's a legit question.
-My first attempt at making my ancient hatchback quieter involved some questionable spray foam and a whole lot of regret.
+A first attempt at making an ancient hatchback quieter often involves some questionable spray foam and a whole lot of regret.

 So, you're staring at a wall of sound-deadening material online, wondering if you should slap it on yourself or hand over your car keys and a wad of cash to someone else.
 It's a legit question.
-My first attempt at making my ancient hatchback quieter involved some questionable spray foam and a whole lot of regret.
+A first attempt at making an ancient hatchback quieter often involves some questionable spray foam and a whole lot of regret.
 This isn't about engineering specs; it's about what actually happens when you're elbow-deep in your car's door panel at 10 PM on a Tuesday.

 The honest version is, both DIY and pro installs have their place.
 It all boils down to your tolerance for frustration and your budget.
-Reddit threads are full of people wrestling with this decision, and I've been there too.
+Reddit threads are full of people wrestling with this decision.

 The Core Answer